AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 I also added Log Analytics so that the server metrics will be captured and placed in Azure Monitor.

+## Using a JAR file instead of this Notebook sample
+This project as been extended as a JAR file by Jeremy Peach: https://github.com/AnalyticJeremy/Azure-Databricks-Monitoring

 ## Configuration Steps: Application Insights
 1. Create Application Insights in Azure
 2. Get your instrumentation key on the overview page